Filestores

 Every HPC user has access to up to five different storage areas:

-Home directories: per-user backed-up, snapshotted storage
+Home directories: per-user storage

 Fastdata areas: high-performance shared filesystem for temporary data - optimised for reading/writing large files from multiple nodes and threads simultaneously